sms1sis/termux-setup/README.md

-# Termux Setup Script
+# 📲 Termux Setup Script

-This repository contains a comprehensive shell script to automate the setup of a complete development environment on a fresh installation of Termux on Android.
+*A comprehensive shell script to automate the setup of a complete development environment on a fresh Termux installation.*

-The script installs and configures Zsh, Oh My Zsh, Starship prompt, and a suite of useful development tools and plugins.
+---

-## Features
+## ✨ Features

 - **Shell & Prompt**:
   - Installs `Zsh` and sets it as the default shell.